Concentra Advances Work-related Health and Safety on a Wide Range of Issues

 With the spread of SARS-CoV-2 variants, some companies have shelved Labor Day reopening plans and are newly mandating COVID-19 vaccination.6 An article Dr. Wainstein authored for Construction Executive, to be published in mid-August, emphasizes the importance of vaccination to reduce virus spread among employees and suppliers on construction sites and to the community.
 By industry, construction has one of the highest vaccine hesitancy rates, and Dr. Wainstein explains how larger construction companies can hold on-site vaccination events to tackle this problem.

 Pandemic-related impacts on employee mental health and work-from-home musculoskeletal health have been explained by Dr. Maja Jurisic and Therapy Director Geoff Barnum, respectively.
-In a Risk&Insurance article, Dr. Jurisic discusses how mental health (psychosocial factors) can prolong the duration of a workers’ compensation injury case.
+In a Risk&Insurance article about mental health barriers, Dr. Jurisic discusses how mental health (psychosocial factors) can prolong the duration of a workers’ compensation injury case.
 Supported by modern brain science, Concentra has developed an approach to identify and address these factors to move cases along, instead of allowing them to languish in the system.
 With mental health a heightened concern since the pandemic began, cases involving mental health challenges can be expected to increase.
 Pandemic-related anxiety is a challenge for employees who are not injured, too.
 Barnum addressed psychosocial stressors of working from home in another Risk&Insurance article.

 Telemedicine: Providing quick, efficient care